BigBradley/BigBradley-Super-Castlevania-IV-Manual-APworld/README.md

 # BigBradley-Super-Castlevania-IV-Manual-APworld
 Requirements: A North American copy of Super Castlevania IV, and the attached password sheet.
-An emulator is recommended is recommended if you shuffle Upwards and Downwards Whip and Crouch, and/or play on the Cursed difficulty, but playing on real hardware will also work.
+An emulator is recommended if you shuffle Upwards and Downwards Whip and Crouch, and/or play on the Cursed difficulty, but playing on real hardware will also work.

 Goal: Collect The Ring, The Heart of Dracula, The Rib Bone, The Nail, and The Eyeball to defeat Dracula.
 Upon collecting all 5 keys, you can go straight to the fight using the password system.